Wytamma/wytamma.github.io/_posts/2025-04-29-RStudio-Spartan.md

 ## Setup (once)

-Start by sshing to the remote server (hint use VScode remote extension) and create a containers directory.
+Start by `ssh`ing to the remote server (hint use VScode remote extension) and create a containers directory.

 ```bash
 mkdir -p $HOME/containers/rstudio/